-- Coaches the young person on ALL of the types of housing available to them read the Housing Section of the manual.
+Coaches the young person on ALL of the types of housing available to them.
 Reach out for technical assistance if needed!
-Encourage the young person to apply to all, or at least to two different kinds so that they have options remind them that they can always turn it down; - Helps the young person coordinate with a Housing Specialist (and/or Case Planner, if the agency does not have a Housing Specialist) to ensure that all young people's housing applications are submitted as early as possible (by age 19 if their goals is to age out); - Accompanies the young person to visit supportive housing residences, and on any housing interviews (the Housing Specialist could also play this role, once they have a relationship with the young person); - Helps young people move in and obtain furniture; reaches out every day that first week to provide emotional support during this often scary transition; - □ Helps young people obtain public assistance, if/when needed; - □ Helps young people maintain their housing by providing independent living supports such as budgeting, obtaining a bank account, and advocating with landlords, if needed.
+Encourage the young person to apply to all, or at least to two different kinds so that they have options - remind them that they can always turn it down; Helps the young person coordinate with a Case Planner to ensure that all young people's housing applications are submitted as early as possible (by age 19 if their goals is to age out); Accompanies the young person on any housing interviews; Helps young people move in and obtain furniture; reaches out every day that first week to provide emotional support during this often scary transition; Helps young people obtain public assistance, if/when needed; Helps young people maintain their housing by providing independent living supports such as budgeting, obtaining a bank account, and advocating with landlords, if needed.